comrade-palitos/theory/against-bernsteinism.md

 -**Engels**, "Anti-Dühring", Part 3

-And Lenin re-iterates once more that Engels is refering to the revolution of the socialist state, *not* the bourgeois state:
+And Lenin reiterates once more that Engels is refering to the revolution of the socialist state, *not* the bourgeois state:

 > As a matter of fact, Engels speaks here of the proletariat revolution “abolishing” the bourgeois state, while the words about the state withering away refer to the remnants of the proletarian state after the socialist revolution.
 According to Engels, the bourgeois state does not “wither away”, but is “abolished” by the proletariat in the course of the revolution.
 What withers away after this revolution is the proletarian state or semi-state.